projectcalico/calico/master/getting-started/bare-metal/bare-metal.md

 - If a packet is explicitly allowed by pre-DNAT policy, it skips over any normal policy.

-For packets that are sent from a local server (in the host namespace) out of a host interface:
+For packets that are sent from a local server process (in the host namespace) out of a host interface:

 - Untracked policies apply, specifically the egress rules of the untracked policies that apply to the host interface.

+- Normal policies apply, specifically the egress rules of the normal policies that apply to that host interface.

 - Pre-DNAT policies do not apply.

-- Normal policies apply, specifically the egress rules of the normal policies that apply to that host interface.

 For packets that are sent from a local workload out of a host interface: